A Game Theoretic Framework for Model Based Reinforcement Learning: Algorithms

 \textbf{Gradient Descent Ascent (GDA)} In GDA, each player performs an improvement step holding the parameters of the other player fixed.
 The resulting updates are given below.

-Note that both policy and model players update their parameters simultaneously from iteration $k$ to $k+1$.
-For simplicity, we show vanilla gradient based optimization in the above equations.
-In practice, this can be replaced with alternatives like momentum~\cite{Sutskever2013OnTI} or Adam~\cite{Kingma2014AdamAM} for model learning; and NPG~\cite{kakade2002natural, Rajeswaran17nips}, TRPO~\cite{Schulman15}, PPO~\cite{Schulman2017ProximalPO} etc. for policy optimization.

-GDA is a conceptually simple and intuitive algorithm.
-Variants of GDA have been used to solve min-max games arising in deep learning such as GANs.
-However, for certain problems, it can exhibit poor convergence and require very small learning rates~\cite{Jin2019WhatIL,Fiez2019ConvergenceOL, Schfer2019CompetitiveGD, Wang2019FollowRidge} or domain-specific heuristics.
+Both the players update their parameters simultaneously from iteration $k$ to $k+1$.
+For simplicity, we consider standard gradient descent, which can be equivalently replaced with momentum, Adam, natural gradient etc. Variants of GDA have been used to solve min-max games arising in deep learning such as GANs.
+However, for certain problems, it can exhibit poor convergence and require very small learning rates~\cite{Schfer2019CompetitiveGD} or domain-specific heuristics.
 Furthermore, it makes sub-optimal use of data, since it is desirable to take multiple policy improvement steps to fully reap the benefits of model learning.
-The following algorithm addresses this drawback.

-\textbf{Best Response (BR)} In BR, each player fixes the parameters of the other player and computes the {\em best response} -- the parameters that optimize their objective.
-To approximate the best response, we can take a large number of gradient steps.
+\textbf{Best Response (BR)} The BR algorithm aims to mititage the above drawback, where each player computes the best response while fixing the parameters of other players.
+The best response can be approximated in practice using a large number of gradient steps.

 Again, both players simultaneously update their parameters.
-It is known from a large body of work in online learning that aggressive changes can destabilize learning in non-stationary settings~\cite{ShaiBook, CesaBianchi2006PLA}.
-Large changes to the policy can dramatically alter the sampling distribution, which renders the model incompetent and introduces bias into policy optimization.
-In Section~\ref{sec:experiments} we experimentally study the performance of GDA and BR on a suite of control tasks.
-The experimental results corroborate with the drawbacks suggested above, suggesting the need for better algorithms to solve the MBRL game.
+It is known from a large body of work in online learning that aggressive changes can destabilize learning in non-stationary settings~\cite{CesaBianchi2006PLA}.
+Large changes to the policy can dramatically alter the sampling distribution, which renders the model incompetent.
+Similarly, large changes in the model can bias policy learning.
+In Section~\ref{sec:experiments} we experimentally study the performance of GDA and BR on a suite of control tasks and verify that they inefficient (slow) or unstable.